eshnaidm/portfolio/PoE2-Playable-Ad.md

 - **Fallen Paladins:** Heavily armored, strong melee enemies with hammers.
 - **Cursed Witches:** Corruption-based ranged attackers that leave hazardous puddles.
 - **Necromancer Mini-Bosses:** Summon additional enemies periodically.

 ---

-## Upgrade and Progression System

-Players earn gold by defeating enemies and can spend it at two key locations:

-1. **Merchant’s Shop:**
-   - Sell collected loot automatically when entering the shop area.
-   - Visuals show gold transferring to the player.

-2. **Blacksmith’s Shop:**
-   - Stand in the upgrade cube with enough gold to level up weapon.
-   - Each upgrade increases power and cost.
-   - Final upgrade changes "Upgrade" label to "Max".

----